Guest Post by Borko

 1. Assess Your Needs

 The biggest mistake that most people make is to immediately look at what a hosting company offers, without first assessing their own needs.
 During this process, you need to assess two different types of needs.
 The first thing you need to do is assess your current needs.
 This includes assessing the amount of disk space you might need, software applications that you need to have, bandwidth needs, and the like.
 The other thing that you need to identify is what your future needs may be.
-Colocation services are a space-saving way to own your servers.
+Colocation services like Venyu colocation are a space-saving way to own your servers.

 The importance of identifying your current needs is simply to make sure that you choose a web hosting service that will be able to support your current needs.
 If it cannot take care of your current needs, there is little chance that they will be able to support you in the future.
 It may be difficult to accurately predict your future needs, however the biggest reason why you are doing this is to ensure that your hosting provider offers enough scalability that you can be confident sticking with them in the long run.
+If you are in need of liquid web hosting, then it is recommended to look for Liquid Web hosting by CollectiveRay and see how they can give you the best hosting services for your needs.

 2. Comparing the Tangibles